seldon1000/SwiftUI-Animations/README.md

 # SwiftUI_Animations
 This repository was created as Frontend project @ Apple Developer Academy | Naples.
 The goal of the repository is to showcase the potential of SwiftUI framework when implementing modern and complex animations.
 The project will be deeply analyzed, offering a complete explanation of what was done to implement Animation&Motion inside the application prototype.

 The projects provided in this repository were derived from a mobile iOS game I developed, in collaboration with Leonardo Bertinelli, Clelia Iovine and Maddalena Zampitelli.
 The game is called Dotillism and is completely open source and made entirely using the SwiftUI framework.
-The game let use complete puzzles, where you to fill the available space inside a grid with colored dots.
+The game lets you complete puzzles, where you have to fill the available space inside a grid with colored dots.
 Since the actual game is pretty complex, I decided to scrap anything not needed for explaining my Animation&Motion work.
 If you like what you see here and want to dig deeper, or maybe have fun playing Dotillism, you find the link down below.

 **Dotillism's GitHub**: https://github.com/uevs/Dotillism